pyxem/orix/doc/dev/code_style.rst

 <https://pycqa.github.io/isort/docs/configuration/action_comments.html>`__ that may be
 used to prevent sorting.

-Comment lines should preferably be limited to 72 characters.
+Comment and docstring lines should preferably be limited to 72 characters (including leading whitespaces).

 We use type hints in the function definition without type duplication in the function docstring, for example::